strands-project/strands_documentation/datasets/meta_rooms.md

 **RoomIntermediateCloud** - intermediate cloud filename

 -   **RoomIntermediateCloudTransform** - transform from the RGB-D sensor frame to the map frame, as given by the robot odometry
--   **RoomIntermediateCloudTransformRegistered** - transform which corrects the pose of the intermediate clouds so that they are well registered with respect to each other

 ### Parsing